explorable-viz/esop2025/author-response/popl2025/response.md

 ## Reviewer D

 C1. _Claims of novelty_.
-Aas you point out, there is prior work on (1) generating provenance/dependency
-graphs, (2) brushing and linking over such graphs, and (3) database-based queries over such graphs.
-We do not claim specific novelty with respect to (1), but will do a better job of contextualising our work with respect to this in the Introduction and in Related Work.
-For (2), we are not aware of brushing and linking works that consider the problem of linked selections between different inputs/data sources (as opposed to linking selections across outputs/visualisations), nor are we aware of other approaches where these two kinds of linking (which can be understood as formally dual) are placed on a firm mathematical foundation.
+As you point out, there is prior work on (1) generating provenance/dependency graphs, (2) brushing and linking over such graphs, and (3) database-based queries over such graphs.
+We claim no specific novelty with respect to (1), but will do a better job of contextualising our work with respect to this in the Introduction and in Related Work.
+For (2), we are not aware of brushing and linking work that consider the problem of linked selections between different inputs/data sources (rather than linking selections across outputs/visualisations), nor are we aware of other approaches where these two kinds of linking (which can be understood as formally dual) are placed on a firm mathematical foundation.
 We will make sure to emphasise these as novel contributions of our approach.